Bullying Prevention and Intervention Action Plan

 The Right to Pass

 The process also focuses on the explicit teaching of twelve collaborative skills: listening attentively; expressing appreciation; reflecting on experience; valuing diversity of culture and ideas; thinking constructively; making responsible decisions; resolving conflict; solving problems creatively; working together on tasks; assessing improvement; celebrating achievement; and participating fully.
 For more information on Tribes Learning Communities, please visit: www.tribes.ca

-Right to Play philosophy is incorporated into school assemblies that focus on tracking and celebrating positive actions in each classroom, as well as identifying and celebrating student role models.
+Right to Play philosophy is incorporated into virtual school assemblies that focus on tracking and celebrating positive actions in each classroom, as well as identifying and celebrating student role models.
 Guest speakers/themes discussed focus on promoting learning skills and an awareness of how to be a positive role model at Sunningdale School.
 During each assembly, nominated classes and individuals receive a Red Ball in recognition of achieving their personal goals (e.g., collaboration, resilience, positive relationships).
 For more information on Right to Play, please visit: www.righttoplay.ca

-7, Bullying Awareness and Prevention Week is a board-wide initiative and a focus for us throughout the year and not only during the boards designated week.
-Different Kindness campaigns, Pink days, Class Admin visits, Community Circles and Restorative Practices are all implemented and considered all year long.
-We try to be proactive and constantly promote pro social behaviour in all we do.
+Bullying Awareness and Prevention Week is a board-wide initiative and a focus for us throughout the year, not only during the boards designated week.
+Different Kindness campaigns, Pink days, Blue Days, Peace Week,Admin visits, Treaties Recognition Week) Community Circles/Restorative Practices are implemented and considered all year long.
+We try to be proactive and constantly promote pro-social behaviour in all we do (Announcements)

-16. Zones of Regulation with our CYC is used in our Primary Classes to support the monitoring of positive interactions with peers etc...
+Second Step delivered to Primary/ Junior Classes to support the monitoring of positive interactions with peers etc...

 Bullying Intervention and Support Strategies

 (for individuals who cause harm, are impacted by harm and are witness to harm)